PNR South Long Haul: Passenger stock

-As of June 2021, CRRC will provide two classes of diesel multiple units for the passenger services.
+As of June 2021, CRRC would have provided two classes of diesel multiple units for the passenger services.
 One will be a 3-car trainset while the other will be an 8-car trainset.
-A total of 81 railcars are expected to be ordered for the line's full operations by 2027.
+A total of 81 railcars were expected to be ordered for the line's full operations by 2027.
 Both the 3-car and 8-car designs are capable of reaching 160 km/h.

-The three-car trainset design is planned to be used for the upcoming Bicol Express service.
+The three-car trainset design was planned to be used for the upcoming Bicol Express service.
 It was once again submitted for bidding by CRRC Zhuzhou Locomotive on June 11, 2021.
 This happened four months after the PNR cancelled this order due to lack of post-bidding documents.
 Three trainsets will be ordered for a total of 9 railcars, down from 21 trainsets or 63 railcars.
 These trainsets can accommodate 168 passengers each, and would feature a class arrangement similar to China Railway and the Railjet service of Austria; 36 seats for business class, 50 for first class, and 80 for second class.
 As of October 2022, the three trainsets are still undergoing factory acceptance testing.
 There are plans to either convert the trains to narrow gauge from standard gauge or suspend production of the trains.

 Meanwhile, the use of an eight-car trainset was announced by the PNR through a press conference with Legazpi City mayor Noel Rosal on March 5, 2021.
 This happened after the cancellation of the 3-car trainsets in January.
 Sixty-four railcars were initially set for order, to be arranged into 8 trainsets.

 By June 30, CRDC made its basic design report public and specified that the 8-car trainsets will be used for both long and short-distance local train services.
 The trainsets will be arranged in a Tc–M–M–T–T–M–M–Tc layout and will have a seating capacity of 650 passengers.
 In the same report, CRDC increased the allotted passenger trainsets for the line to 9 trainsets or 72 railcars.
 However, only 7 trainsets will be active while the remaining two will be kept in San Pablo for maintenance or for emergencies.
 For reference, the report used an image of the MŽ series 711, based on the MŽ series 411 electric multiple units.
 These trainsets were also built by CRRC Zhuzhou Locomotive for the Makedonski Železnici.

 On January 18, 2022, Chinese Ambassador Huang Xilian's Facebook page unveiled the second iteration of the diesel multiple units.
 The new passenger stock is based on the KTM Class 61 meter-gauge DMUs built for the Malaysian Keretapi Tanah Melayu adopted to standard-gauge track.

 A 3-car express DMU was featured as part of CRRC Zhuzhou's 2022 Science and Technology Culture Festival, part of the China Association of Science and Technology's annual Rail Transportation Technology and Innovation Conference in Zhuzhou, China.